pitt-crc/keystone-api/README.md

 - A `/docs` page is enabled with full API documentation for the parent application
 - User permissions are disabled for all API endpoints
 - A web GUI is enabled for easier interaction with API endpoints
-- Tracebacks are provided in the browser when an excepting occurs (a Django standard)
+- Tracebacks are provided in the browser when an exception occurs (a Django standard)